fqantonio/aqua/JOURNAL.md

 | |  | 	|  	| |  |
 ||  | 	| |  |  |
 ||  | 	| |  |  |

+# June
+- [ ] Discuss and prepare comunication and marketing project presentation for investors support;
+- [ ] co-creation session with all the partners

+# July
+- [ ] Teste fence;
+- [ ] smart RTL;
+- [ ] Test with a payload of 5 and 10kg;
+- [ ] Autonomy with 10 Kg load;
+- [ ] Collect videos for AI models
+- [ ] Put the vynil logos
+- [ ] Record video with gopro;
+- [ ] Measure: see table below
+- [ ] Test Failsafe mode!?
+Radio loss or battery fail: https://ardupilot.org/rover/docs/rover-failsafes.html; Test RTL: Setup -> Mandatory Hardware -> Failsafe: turn off radio and see!?!?
+- [ ] Tests radio and telemetry max distance;
+- [ ] Print with obliquo roller printer;
+- [ ] Paint needed or why print in yellow?
+Filkemp certificate filament LCA

 # Future tasks